daipom/fluent-tail_checker/README.md

 >   * In case `follow_inodes true`, collection of a file may stop and continue to stop after log rotation.
 >   * Fixed since Fluentd v1.16.2 (fluent-package v5.0.0, td-agent v4.5.1).

-If this issue is occurring, this too low collection ratio is detected.
-In that case, please consider updating if your version is before Fluentd v1.16.2 (td-agent v4.5.1).
+Please consider updating Fluentd if you are using any version older than Fluentd v1.16.2 (td-agent v4.5.1).

 ## Development